-‘Talent comes first or hard-work?’ – has been the question of every budding leader, student, HR, manager, entrepreneur, teacher and parent since decades.
+‘Talent comes first or hard-work?’ – has been the question of every budding leader, student, HR, manager, entrepreneur, teacher and parents since decades.
+This is a question that even the most famous and talented female leaders & women in Indian history have asked.
 Regardless of our field of study or interest, we have been chasing the perfect formula to success.
 However, the answer has not risen above the horizon yet; it’s still dangling somewhere, half submerged under-water and half aloft like a beacon left for the ones who’ve lost their way.

-Thus, before answer the question, let’s first investigate if talent and hard-work are individually enough to be successful.
+Thus, before answer the question, let’s first investigate if talent and hard-work are individually enough to be successful by taking the example of most talented women in India.
 This will in turn let us know the answer to our actual question about which of these come first.
 Let’s conceptually and with relevant examples, dissect the subject and see for ourselves what remains to be discovered.

 Is Talent enough?

 Talent can be defined as a natural aptitude towards a particular subject.
 Talent is intangible; it can hardly be measured or confirmed.
-But in order to be part of the battle for success, one needs certain tools to fight.
+But as claimed by famous female leaders in Indian history and most talented women in India, in order to be part of the battle for success, one needs certain tools to fight.
 Can we fight with intangible equipment?
 Not in reality.
 If talent was enough, Steve Jobs would become a legend the day he came up with the idea for Apple Inc. And if raw material was ever enough, iron ore would by itself become into a saw.

-Therefore, talent cannot be the only ingredient of success, but it is definitely a raw material than can be worked upon to enable success.
+Therefore, talent cannot be the only ingredient of success, but it is definitely a raw material than can be worked upon to enable success claims the most talented women in India.
 If you need some weapons to fight your way to the top, invest in your talent, hone and shape it into a skill.
 A skill is an ability to do something well.
 This means, that only when hard-work is added to talent, it can become a skill.
-This skill can take you one step closer to your goal.
+This skill can take you one step closer to your goal of becoming India’s most powerful women in Business.

 Is Hard-work enough?